beached/daw_json_link/readme.md

-##json_link
+# daw_json_link

 This library lets you serialize and deserialize C++ structures to and from JSON text.
 It will generate a parser/generator for each member you link.

 ```C++
 struct A {